pdrf/frontend-code-conventions/README.md

 ### Selectors
 * Use dashes in class selectors.
-* Do not use ID selectors and avoid element selectors, except on high level rules.
+* Do not use ID selectors.
+* Avoid element selectors, except for top level rules.

 ### Comments
 * Comments on their own line.
 Avoid end-of-line comments.

-### Colours
-* Always use variables for colours.
-Do not use colour variable directly, use a semantic variable instead.

 ### Border
 * Use `0` instead of `none` to specify that a style has no border.